sailfishos-community/awesome-sailfishos/README.md

 * [Sailfish Useful Commands](https://github.com/olpeh/sailfish-useful-commands) -
   A collection of useful commands that are not so easy to remember
-* [Equivalents in Sailfish](https://github.com/maidis/equivalentsinsailfish) - A list that shows Android apps and their Sailfish equivalents
+* [Equivalents in Sailfish](https://github.com/maidis/equivalentsinsailfish) - List that shows Android apps and their Sailfish equivalents
-* [Sailfish OS Cheat Sheet](https://sailfishos.org/wiki/Sailfish_OS_Cheat_Sheet) - A Collection of Development Commands
+* [Sailfish OS Cheat Sheet](https://sailfishos.org/wiki/Sailfish_OS_Cheat_Sheet) - Collection of Development Commands

 ## Instant Messaging